dalia-gutierrez/Predicting-Horse-Race-Winners-A-Comparative-Study-of-ML-Models/README.md

 ## Project Overview

 This project builds a **full end-to-end ML pipeline** to predict horse race winners using public data from the **Hipódromo Argentino de Palermo**.
-It demonstrates **quant-grade rigor** in data collection, feature engineering, and model evaluation — ideal for high-frequency prediction tasks.
+It demonstrates **rigor** in data collection, feature engineering, and model evaluation — ideal for high-frequency prediction tasks.

 **Key challenge**: Predict the winner **per race** using only pre-race information (no odds, no live data).
 Class imbalance: ~1 in 10 horses wins.